espocrm/documentation/docs/development/metadata/fields.md

 *string[]*

-Colums used in full-text search.
+Columns used in full-text search.

 ## valueFactoryClassName

 *class-string<Espo\ORM\Value\ValueFactory\>*

 A factory that creates value-objects for this field.
-A value-object can be obtainer by calling `getValueObject` method on an `Entity`.
+A value-object can be obtained by calling `getValueObject` method on an `Entity`.

 ## attributeExtractorClassName

 *class-string<Espo\ORM\Value\AttributeExtractor\>*

 A class that extracts values (attribute => value map) from a value-object.
-Used internally for obtaining values from a value-object and writting them to an entity.
+Used internally for obtaining values from a value-object and writing them to an entity.

 ## validationList